nikhi5699/Terraform-Setup/README.md

 ## 📌 Prerequisites

-- 🔧 AWS Account, registerered Domain name and most importantly a base platform(local machine or any host with Terraform, Git Installed)
+- 🔧 AWS User(best with user with AdministratorAccess ) with Access keys, a registered Domain name and most importantly a base platform(local machine or any host with Terraform, Git Installed)

 ## 🛠️ Stack Used